DODC/turncoat/README.md

 6. 'Message From' should display your Telegram username.
 Copy the 'chat_id', this is your Telegram account id that can be used by bots to send you messages.

-7. python3 turncoat.py --botkey {Bot API Key} -turncoat --chatid {Your chat_id from --getchat} --dropid {malware/phishing campaign chat_id with secrets}
+7. python3 turncoat.py --botkey {Bot API Key} -t --chatid {Your chat_id from --getchat} --dropid {malware/phishing campaign chat_id with secrets}

 ![alt text](https://github.com/DODC/turncoat/blob/main/images/full_turncoat.png "turncoat")